Crossing the Mississippi River and Back in the Land of Cotton

 But after what I went through in Milton, this side of Charleston, not sure I would want to spend time there again.

-On the road again, we and passed through Lexington, Kentucky, turned south on the Bluegrass Parkway, and camped a virgin Saturday night with the new Ford van Gwyneth in the Land Between the Lakes, a U.S. Forest Service recreation area.
+On the road again, we passed through Lexington, Kentucky, turned south on the Bluegrass Parkway, and camped a virgin Saturday night with the new Ford van Gwyneth in the Land Between the Lakes, a U.S. Forest Service recreation area.
 On Sunday, we passed through the northwest corner of Tennessee, then a short, fast trip into the small town of Trumann, Arkansas.
 Arriving well before the sun went down, a guest room awaited with good friends and fellowship.

 Life is full of tests.
 God knows I’ve been through my fair share.